The Liesbeth Hoedemaeker-Cohen Fund & The H. Robert Cohen / RIPM Fund for IAML Congress Travel

 Established by the Cohen Family Charitable Fund

-Application is open to all members of IAML, with priority given to individual members who are attending their first or second congress and who either: (i) began their career as a music librarian within the previous three years; (ii) completed their professional degree in the year before or of the congress; or (iii) are giving a paper, extensive report, or a poster presentation at the congress.
+Application is open to all members of IAML, with priority given to individual members who are attending their first or second congress and who either: (i) began their career at a music library, music archive, or music documentation center within the previous three years; (ii) completed their professional degree in the year before or of the congress; or (iii) are giving a paper, extensive report, or a poster presentation at the congress.
 All things being equal, some preference will be given to those likely to make an ongoing contribution to IAML.
 Additionally, for the H. Robert Cohen/RIPM Fund award(s), all things being equal, some preference will be given to those dealing with the musical press, digitization, or databases.

 Applicants for an award should receive little or no support from their home institution, library, or any other funding organization.
 A successful applicant may not receive a second award.